 Sex Crimes Under Nevada Law

 Sex crimes involve forced or nonconsensual sexual acts or physical intimacy.
 It is also a crime to engage in a sex act with a person who is unable to consent, such as a child, someone who is overly intoxicated, or a person with a mental or communication disability.

-The Las Vegas criminal defense lawyers of Adras & Altig can defend you against charges of:
+The Las Vegas criminal defense Attorney of Adras & Altig Can Defend You Against Charges Of:

 - Sexual Assault | NRS 200.366 – The crime of rape — forcing another person into “sexual penetration” — can result in life in prison without parole, or 15 years to life.
 Nevada law provides for multiple sexual assault offenses, such as sexual assault against a child (including luring a child over the Internet), by a teacher against a pupil, a spouse against a spouse, etc., all of which are punishable by lengthy prison terms and fines.
 So-called “date rape” is the same as any other rape, except that the individuals involved are acquainted.

 - Prostitution / Solicitation of Prostitution | NRS 200.467 – Many people who come to Las Vegas mistakenly believe prostitution — the exchange of sexual favors for something of value, usually money — is legal throughout Nevada.
 In fact, it is only legal in licensed brothels in a few Nevada counties.
 Prostitution and solicitation of prostitution are illegal in Las Vegas and all of Clark County.
 For a first offense in Las Vegas, our law firm can often help defendants have charges dismissed or enter a diversion program.
 Solicitation and prostitution can carry a maximum sentence of six months in jail on a first offense, though a fine and diversion — attending a “health education class” — is a more typical sentence.